We Proudly Present the Sheriff’s Office Inaugural Community Engagement Volunteers Team

 What does that mean?
 Law enforcement professionals take an oath and are sworn to protect our community, but it is our community who collectively sets the expectations, governs our actions, and ultimately holds us accountable.

-Because we are a large and diverse County, comprised of multiple communities, the Delaware County Sheriff’s Office is taking another step to enhance its community relations efforts by creating the Community Engagement Volunteer program.
-Simply defined, this program will consist of citizen volunteers who will serve a term as civilian team members of the Sheriff’s Office to help provide a fresh perspective.
-Citizens will choose to serve on one of four focus areas and will review and make recommendations related to policies, incidents, training, etc. to help hold our Office accountable and relevant.
+Because we are a large and diverse County, comprised of multiple communities, the Delaware County Sheriff’s Office has taken another step to enhance its community relations efforts by creating the Community Engagement Volunteers program.
+Simply defined, this program consists of citizen volunteers who will serve a term as civilian team members of the Sheriff’s Office to help provide a fresh perspective.
+Citizens choose to serve on one of four focus areas and they review, provide input, and make recommendations related to policies, incidents, training, etc. to help hold our Office accountable.
 This is not a one-and-done volunteer position.
 The role is extensive, but the rewards gained by the Sheriff’s Office and our communities will benefit all.

 The ultimate goal of this program is for residents to have confidence and trust in their local law enforcement.
 How is this achieved?

 - When members of the Sheriff’s Office treat all those with whom we come into contact with dignity and respect;

 - By developing relationships with people from all of the diverse communities we serve;

 - Through continuous two-way communication with residents; and

 - When we positively engage our citizens in forums where they are encouraged and feel welcomed to share their opinions, ideas, and constructive criticism with us.